Chapter 15 : The Art in Dark Arts

 Draco let out a huff and thought to himself.
 ‘If you only knew.’

 “Casting evil stares at each other and looks that could kill?
 How appropriate for the couple most likely to kill each other,” the Slytherin girl laughed mockingly.

 “Shut up,” he demanded, fully irritated beyond the norm.

 Pansy chuckled again.
 “I think it’s hilarious.
 Although, I do find it disturbing to call you two a couple of any sort.”

 Draco gave her look of warning.

-As fellow Slytherin, Theodore Nott crossed his path, he couldn’t help but take the rare opportunity to poke fun.
+As fellow Slytherin, Theodore Nott strolled by, he couldn’t help but take the rare opportunity to poke fun.

 At first, Draco remained calm and cool despite the fire that flared in his head.

 But in a blink, he had drawn his wand and sent a spell that grabbed Nott's tie.
 Draco jerked it with a force that had Nott dropping to his knees and gasping for breath.